KEO-cls-eedi/specification/doc/clseedi.md

 Backend --d-> Broker : clseedi/to-localdevice/A \n clseedi/to-localdevice/B
 @enduml

+# Connection state of the local device

+To ensure the backend is always aware of the connection status of the local device, a message of the type `de.keo-connectivity.clseedi.localDeviceStatus` SHALL be sent to the \<FROM_LOCAL_DEVICE\>/<b>deviceStatus</b> topic.
+This message includes a boolean field representing the connection status.
+Upon establishing a connection, the message SHALL be sent with the retain flag set to true and the connection status set to true.
+Simultaneously, the same message SHALL be configured as the Last Will and Testament (LWT) with the connection status set to false.
+Additionally, the message id should be newly generated each time the message is created.
+This setup ensures that the backend can always determine the current connection status of the local device.

+* [de.keo-connectivity.clseedi.localDeviceStatus.schema.json](de.keo-connectivity.clseedi.localDeviceStatus.schema.json) defines the structure of this message.
+* [de.keo-connectivity.clseedi.localDeviceStatus.json](de.keo-connectivity.clseedi.localDeviceStatus.json) an example showing the device not connected, without timestamp.
+* [de.keo-connectivity.clseedi.localDeviceStatus_connected.json](de.keo-connectivity.clseedi.localDeviceStatus_connected.json) an example showing the device connected, with timestamp.

+The timestamp is defined optional in the schema; however, it SHALL be set when the connection status is true and SHALL not be set for the LWT, as the disconnection time is unknown.

 # Data Model

 The data model is defined in the form of JSON schemas.
 Each type (`control`, `state`, `read`, `ack`) is defined in a